A Robust Framework for Graph-based Two-Sample Tests Using Weights: Introduction

-While all of the mentioned methods can be applied to the high-dimensional setting, many of them do not explicitly address how to resolve various aspects of the curse of dimensionality.
-For example, distance-based test statistics are common in the high-dimensional setting, but it has been observed that distances may not be meaningful in high-dimensional space since they have a tendency to concentrate when $d$ is large.
-As such, distance-based test statistics may have trouble to effectively distinguish similarity between observations.
-Moreover, the distribution of distances also becomes considerably skewed as dimensionality increases, resulting in a phenomenon known as \textit{hubness}.
-To be precise, suppose we have a $k$-nearest neighbor graph, where each observation in our data set points to its $k$ nearest neighbors, according to some distance measure.
-Let $N_k(x)$ be the number of times an observation $x$ is among the $k$ nearest neighbors of all other points in the data set.
-When the dimensionality is high, the distribution of $N_k$ becomes right skewed, resulting in the emergence of hubs.
-This hubness phenomenon is relevant to procedures that directly or indirectly make use of distances between observations; this includes general construction of graphs (not just $k$-NN graphs) based on interpoint distances.
-Existing test statistics are often vulnerable to these aspects of the dimensionality curse, which can result in poor or unstable performance under various scenarios.
+While all of the mentioned methods can be applied to the high-dimensional setting, many do not explicitly address how to resolve various aspects of the curse of dimensionality.
+For example, distance-based test statistics are commonly used in the high-dimensional setting, but it has been observed that distances may not be meaningful in high-dimensional space since they have a tendency to concentrate when $d$ is large.
+As such, distance-based test statistics may have trouble effectively distinguishing similarities between observations, leading to reduced power.
+Moreover, the distribution of distances becomes considerably skewed as dimensionality increases, resulting in a phenomenon known as \textit{hubness}.
+To be precise, let $N_k(x)$ be the number of times an observation $x$ is among the $k$ nearest neighbors of all other points in the data set.
+When the dimensionality is high, the distribution of $N_k$ becomes right-skewed, resulting in the emergence of hubs.
+This hubness phenomenon affects methods that directly (or indirectly) make use of distances between observations; this includes pairwise distance-based tests such as the energy statistic (\cite{szekely2004testing}) and graph-based tests based on interpoint distances (described below).
+As a result, many existing two-sample tests are often vulnerable to the hubness aspect of the dimensionality curse, which can incur poor or unstable performance under various scenarios.